PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 Algorithm call: {py:class}`CalculationMethod.linear_current <power_grid_model.enum.CalculationMethod.linear_current>`

-**This algorithm is essentially a single iteration of [Iterative Current](calculations.md#iterative-current-power-flow).**
+**This algorithm is essentially a single iteration of [iterative current power flow](#iterative-current-power-flow).**

 This approximation method will give better results when most of the load/generation types resemble constant current.
-Similar to [Iterative Current](calculations.md#iterative-current-power-flow), batch calculations like timeseries will also be faster.
+Similar to [iterative current](#iterative-current-power-flow), batch calculations like timeseries will also be faster.
 The reason is the same: the $Y_{bus}$ matrix does not change across batches and the same factorization would be used.

 In practical grids most loads and generations correspond to the constant power type.
 Linear current would give a better approximation than [Linear](#linear-power-flow) in such case.
 This is because we approximate the load as current instead of impedance.
 There is a correlation in voltage error of approximation with respect to the actual voltage for all approximations.
 They are most accurate when the actual voltages are close to 1 p.u. and the error increases as we deviate from this level.
 When we approximate the load as impedance at 1 p.u., the voltage error has quadratic relation to the actual voltage.
 When it is approximated as a current at 1 p.u., the voltage error is only linearly dependent in comparison.

 ### State estimation algorithms